 I mentioned Morinus in my initial post on free software options, as it is the best free astrology program available for traditional astrologers.
 In fact, for those doing primary directions, it’s important, even among competing programs that cost a lot of money.

-After entering in the location, you hit “Search”, and if there is just one matching selection, it will automatically plug the correct data into the proper fields on this page.
+After entering the place in the location blank, you hit “Search”.
+If there is just one matching selection, it will automatically plug the correct data into the proper fields on this page.
 If there is more than one place then you will get a screen like the following with a list of locations.

 This is a great advancement for this program.
 It’s important to remember that the program is not only free but also open source.
 The nature of open source software is such that the more people use and enjoy the software, the faster and more focused the development becomes to meet the needs of the user community, and the more people will work on the development of the software.
 Free and open source software means community property.
 This is a program that the astrological community should wholeheartedly endorse, support, and take pride in.